shunyaist/generative-quantum-combinatorial-optimization/README.md

 ### 3.2 Download the model
-1. Download our trained model from: [Zenodo](https://zenodo.org/records/15128326).
+1. Download our trained model 'model.ckpt' from: [Zenodo](https://zenodo.org/records/15128326).
 2. Place the downloaded model at: `./model`